Humany/humany-docs/REST/README.md

+> This documentation is valid for widget V1-V4

 # REST API

 API access require a valid Humany application subscription and an *interface* that has been configured from within the administration portal.